konman795/terminal-extension/README.md

 - Removes the need to type: gulp watch --preamp --asset='{filepath}' to watch directories.
 - Deploy to staging and production from context menu.
 - Start development or production node server from context menu.
+- Run cart from context menu.

 ## Requirements

-You need to be using correct version of node supported by the project.
-For now, if you need to set a default node version for a specific project, you can run this command:
+If you need to set a default node version use this command:

 `> nvm alias default {node version}`

-Node version handling will be added later.
+If you get an error related to the **node-sass** package, run this command:

+`> npm rebuild node-sass`

 And for now... be on the right team at the right company :)